1,000+ Opportunities

 org Mississippi Bend Jennifer Jansen Northwest Shelley Conover Prairie Lakes Kelly Olson Iowa Health and Human Services American Academy of Pediatrics Iowa Association for the Education of Young Children Iowa Department of Health and Human Services Iowa Family Support Credential Iowa Family Support Network Iowa Family Support Standards Maternal, Infant and Early Childhood Home Visitation Program National Institute for Early Education Research Marianne Adams, Early Childhood Consultant Monica Shuey, Early Childhood Consultant

-Based on current listing details, eligibility includes: Applicants who serve parents of children ages birth to five and who meet at-risk criteria as defined in 281—Iowa Administrative Code 64.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Applicants who serve parents of children ages birth to five and who meet at-risk criteria as defined in 281—Iowa Administrative Code 64.
+Confirm the full requirements in the official notice before applying.